 Divorce records from 1852 to the present are maintained by the clerks of the court at the county level.
 Previous to the second state constitution in 1852, a divorce could only be granted as an act of the state legislature.

 The State of Indiana did not require births or deaths to be recorded until 1882, and they were not recorded by the state until 1907.
-For birth and death records between 1882 and 1906, researchers should contact the County Health Office where the birth occurred.
+For birth and death records between 1882 and 1906, researchers should contact the County Health Office where the birth or death occurred.
 A list of County Health Officials is available online through the State Department of Health.

 Birth and death records for 1907 and later are available through the State Department of Health and may be ordered online.
-Unofficial copies of birth certificates between 1907 and 1940 and death certificates between 1899 and 2011 may be obtained on Ancestry.com.
-If you do not have access to Ancestry, contact the Indiana State Archives at email@example.com to receive an unofficial copy.
+Unofficial copies of birth certificates between 1907 and 1945 and death certificates between 1899 and 2011 may be obtained on Ancestry.com.

 The Indiana State Library has limited WPA birth and death indexes for about half of Indiana’s 92 counties available in the Genealogy Division.

 For birth and death information prior to 1882, researchers should look for local newspapers and religious affiliations to which to the family might have belonged.
 Many historic newspapers are available through the Indiana State Library.
 Ancestry.com also maintains digital collections of several Indiana newspapers.